-- 1. The student who has withdrawn or has been terminated from the BSN program and wishes to be readmitted will be considered for readmission by the Program Director/Nursing Student Policies Committee with consideration of the following criteria: - Facts/details surrounding withdrawal or termination - The amount of time elapsed between withdrawal or termination from the BSN program to anticipated date of readmission - The amount of time elapsed from withdrawal or termination from the BSN program and previous college transcripts will be reviewed and recommendations made about appropriate plan of study - 2.
+- 1. The student who has withdrawn or has been terminated from the BSN program and wishes to be readmitted will be considered for readmission by the Program Director and/or Nursing Student Policies Committee with consideration of the following criteria: - Facts/details surrounding withdrawal or termination - The amount of time elapsed between withdrawal or termination from the BSN program to anticipated date of readmission - The amount of time elapsed from withdrawal or termination from the BSN program and previous college transcripts will be reviewed and recommendations made about appropriate plan of study - 2.
 If the Program Director desires additional information, the student application and information may be reviewed by the Nursing Student Policies Committee. - 3.
-Students are subject to Policy 1.3. - 4.
-The student wishing to be readmitted to the BSN program must complete the application process according to Policy 1.1.
+Students are subject to Policy 1.3: Nursing Program Requirements. - 4.
+The student wishing to be readmitted to the BSN program must complete the application process according to Policy 1.1: Admission to BSN Program.